AI Danger

 the next 20 years is very low.
 Before the most recent impressive public

-state-of-the-art AI technology was on track for anything like that
+had indicated that state-of-the-art AI technology was on track for

-compounding progress had not kicked in yet -- which is something
+indicates that solid, compounding progress had not kicked in yet --

 I was very impressed by ChatGPT, using it for myself and seeing other